-(a) The single use permit issued under Sub-section 5-4 (3) shall authorize a one time open burning of agricultural land for the purposes of clearing the land of grasses, weeds, crops or other vegetation as defined in this Code.
+(5) Requirements.
+The requirements for permitted agricultural burning are as follows (a) The single use permit issued under Sub-section 5-4 (3) shall authorize a one time open burning of agricultural land for the purposes of clearing the land of grasses, weeds, crops or other vegetation as defined in this Code.
 Burning shall only be permitted between the hours of 4:00 p.m. and 9:00 p.m.
 The fire must be attended to at all times.
 Burning is subject to conditional approval and requirements as imposed by the Fire Chief.